Crown Prosecution Service: Structure

-Headquartered in London and York the senior management team sets policies and handles corporate matters (such as finance and communications).
+Headquartered in London and York, the senior management team sets policies and handles corporate matters such as finance and communications.
 The Director of Public Prosecutions is assisted by the CPS Chief Executive in running the organisation.

 CPS Areas

-Most of its casework is dealt with by the thirteen CPS Areas, which are responsible for conducting prosecutions in specific parts of England and Wales; each area is led by a Chief Crown Prosecutor.
-The areas (with their respective police forces) are:
+Most of its casework is dealt with by the fourteen CPS Areas, which are responsible for conducting prosecutions in specific parts of England and Wales; each area is led by a Chief Crown Prosecutor.

+The areas are composed of police force areas, except in London where the Metropolitan Police are split across two areas.
+They are: